 - Litigation Experience.
 The firm's lawyers have represented clients in alternative dispute resolution and litigation proceedings involving diverse and complex topics, including, by way of example, enforcement of the governing documents, contractual disagreements with vendors and other third parties, claims of breach of fiduciary duties against members of the board of directors or professional management, water intrusion and mold damage disputes, easement and quiet title actions, employment disputes, and fair housing and discrimination claims.
 Small Claims Court appeals are litigated in the Superior Court, where associations as corporate entities are required to have legal representation (as opposed to the Small Claims Court where lawyers are not permitted.)
 Notably, over ninety percent of litigated matters are resolved prior to trial.
 However, on occasion cases are typically tried to the court sitting without a jury, and even more rarely appealed to the Court of Appeal or Bankruptcy Appellate Panel.

-Though the cost of litigation can seem daunting, sometimes there is no better way to get a defendant’s attention than to make him or her answer for their conduct in a court of law.
-The firm aggressively pursues wrongdoers on behalf of its clients, while always keeping in mind the importance of practical solutions for parties in a valuable, (usually) long-term relationship.
+Though the cost of litigation can seem daunting, sometimes there is no better way to get a defendant's attention than to make him or her answer for their conduct in a court of law.
+The firm aggressively pursues wrongdoers on behalf of its clients, while always keeping in mind the importance of practical solutions for parties that are often in a valuable, long-term relationship.